‘One Piece’ Manga: Chapter 864 Was Intentionally Delayed To Celebrate China’s Golden Week Holiday?

 — Maoti Akmad (@maopinggu) April 30, 2017

 Interestingly, now that Big Mom’s assassination plot is no longer a secret, Brulee’s Magical Mirror World is no longer direly needed.
-Although the chances are extremely slim, every member of the Straw Hats as well as the Fire Tank pirates might walk out instead of sneaking out of the wedding venue.
+Although the chances are extremely slim, every member of the Straw Hats, as well as the Fire Tank pirates, might walk out instead of sneaking out of the wedding venue.
 Given the complexities involved, rumors claim mangaka Oda might need more time to streamline the manga and offer a logical conclusion to the chaos that erupted in Chapter 863.
-Chapter 864 of manga One Piece is expected to be released between 4th and 8th May, and fans hope Oda is able to reveal some interesting twists that have made the series a very popular one.
+Chapter 864 of manga One Piece is expected to be released on 4th and 8th May, and fans hope Oda can reveal some interesting twists that have made the series a very popular one.

 [Featured Image by Eiichiro Oda/One Piece Manga/Shueisha]